-The trick is to connect it to something that you can easily remember – maybe the name of a friend or your favorite fruit.
-It is all a matter of organizing and creativity, and as long as it works with helping you remember information, it’s great!
+The trick is to connect it to something you can easily remember – maybe the name of a friend or your favourite fruit.
+It is all a matter of organizing and creativity, and as long as it works to help you remember information, it’s great!

 Mnemonics for UPSC are one of the most helpful tools while preparing.
 It makes revision as well as retention hassle-free.